-Block 0.
+Unit 0.
 Historical changes and social practices: a vision from prehistory

-Block 1.
+Unit 1.
 The emergence and consolidation of the production economy

-The Neolithic, how and when?
-Climate change and processes of plants and animals domestication.

-The first agricultural societies in the Middle East

-Expansion and consolidation of farming and herding societies in Europe
+- The Neolithic, how and when?
+Climate change and processes of plants and animals domestication. - The first agricultural societies in the Middle East - Expansion and consolidation of farming and herding societies in Europe

-Block 2.
+Unit 2.
 The first complex societies in the Middle East and in Europe

-The emergence of the States in the Middle East: the concept of "urban revolution"

-Development of Bronze Age societies in Europe: hierarchy and complexity

-Commerce and colonization: The Mediterranean Sea at the end of II millennium to the beginning of the I millenniu

-The Iron Age and the formation of European societies: archeology, history and myth
+- The emergence of the States in the Middle East: the concept of "urban revolution" - Development of Bronze Age societies in Europe: hierarchy and complexity - Commerce and colonization: The Mediterranean Sea at the end of II millennium to the beginning of the I millennium - The Iron Age and the formation of European societies: archeology, history and myth

-Block 3.
+Unit 3.
 The other prehistoric societies

-Hunter-gatherer of the Holocene and first producing societies in Africa, Asia, America and Oceania
+• Hunter-gatherers of the Holocene and first producing and complex societies in Africa, Asia, America and Oceania

-Methodology
+Activities and Methodology